 Occasionally players will report problems we cannot duplicate.
 When that occurs we can try to figure out what the problem might be, but without a starting point, those efforts are often futile.
-To help the Vegas World developers figure out why your problem is happening, we sometimes require more information about what your computer is doing.
+To help the Vegas World developers figure out why this issue is happening, we sometimes require more information about what your computer is doing.
 That's where the DXDIAG (short for Diagnostic) comes in.

 Type 'dxdiag' into the search field in the lower left corner of your Windows display (or wherever it might be if it's been moved) and hit the Enter key on your keyboard.

-The text file created may contain the key to solving whatever problem you're having with Vegas World and the entire VW staff is grateful to anyone who provides us with this sort of help.
+The text file created may contain the key to solving the issue you're having with Vegas World, and the entire Vegas World staff is grateful to anyone who provides us with this sort of help.